Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Methods

-\textbf{M2.\ Harness, prompt, and required-reading envelope.} Both scale and depth regimes use the same harness: the \textbf{Claude Code CLI} as agentic orchestrator with \textbf{Claude Opus 4.6} as the underlying model, running on a single workstation with ${\sim}12$ CPU cores and ${\sim}64$~GB RAM.
-The agent interacts with the system only through bash shell calls --- to Quantum ESPRESSO, Wannier90, NanoTCAD ViDES (depth mode only), and ad-hoc Python the agent writes itself. \textbf{No central tool layer} is exposed: no MCP server, no library wrapper, no pre-built analysis API.
-This is a deliberate choice to make trace analysis tractable and to keep the harness honest about what the model can do with shell access alone; the companion QMatSuite work\cite{huang2026} pursues the opposite, tool-layer-first design.
+\textbf{M2.\ Harness, prompt, and required-reading envelope.} Both scale and depth regimes use the same harness: Claude Code CLI + Claude Opus~4.6, on a single workstation with ${\sim}12$ CPU cores and ${\sim}64$~GB RAM.
+The agent interacts with the system only through bash shell calls. \textbf{No central tool layer} is exposed: no MCP server, no library wrapper.
+This is a deliberate choice to make trace analysis tractable and to keep the harness honest about what the model can do with shell access alone.

-Scale mode wraps this harness in a Python outer loop that iterates over the corpus, spinning up a fresh agent per paper with a 2--4 hour wall-clock soft cap framed as a flexibility budget --- agents are explicitly told they may choose to spend more time on complex papers --- rather than a hard timeout; scope reductions are declared in the verdict.
-Beyond the top-level task prompt, each agent receives five required-reading files that define the envelope it operates within: \texttt{HOUSERULES.md} (resource-management discipline, time-budget discipline, honesty conventions); \texttt{READING\_GUIDE.md} (structure of the reading summary and the reproduction-target list); \texttt{VERDICT\_FORMAT.md} (JSON schema for the per-paper verdict); \texttt{INDEX.md} (Quantum ESPRESSO command idioms --- \texttt{pw.x}, \texttt{ph.x}, \texttt{epw.x}, \texttt{epsilon.x}, \texttt{open\_grid.x}, \texttt{pp.x}); and \texttt{PSEUDOPOTENTIALS.md} (pseudopotential-selection heuristics --- SSSP vs PseudoDojo, NLCC compatibility with hybrid functionals, SOC-capable families).
-Core Wannier90 ecosystem documentation is also included; NanoTCAD ViDES and other transport solvers are not.
-The prompt and envelope evolved across development batches B1--B4 and converged to the stable production form used for batch B5; the converged task prompt and all five envelope files are released verbatim in SI \S S1, with per-batch evolution history and empirical evidence of agent compliance with \texttt{HOUSERULES.md} conventions (time-budget adherence, core-count adherence, honesty conventions) in SI \S S1 and \S S2.
-The B3$\to$B4 ablation on a fixed 15-paper open-access subset (same model, same compute, only the knowledge files and the consult-before-refuse rule added) is the controlled ablation reported in \S 2.2; per-paper ablation outcomes are in SI \S S1.
+Scale mode wraps this harness in a Python outer loop that iterates over the corpus, spinning up a fresh agent per paper with a 2--4~h wall-clock soft cap framed as a flexibility budget; scope reductions are declared in the verdict.
+Each agent receives five required-reading files that define the envelope: \texttt{HOUSE\_RULES.md} (resource-management discipline, time-budget discipline, honesty conventions); \texttt{READING\_GUIDE.md} (structure of the reading summary and the reproduction-target list); \texttt{VERDICT\_FORMAT.md} (JSON schema for the per-paper verdict); \texttt{INDEX.md} (Quantum ESPRESSO command idioms --- \texttt{pw.x}, \texttt{ph.x}, \texttt{epw.x}, \texttt{epsilon.x}, \texttt{open\_grid.x}, \texttt{pp.x}); and \texttt{PSEUDOPOTENTIALS.md} (pseudopotential-selection heuristics: SSSP vs PseudoDojo, NLCC compatibility with hybrid functionals, SOC-capable families).
+Core Wannier90 ecosystem documentation is also included; NanoTCAD~ViDES and other transport solvers are not.
+The converged production prompt emerged across B1--B4 and is stable for B5.
+The B3$\to$B4 ablation on a fixed 15-paper OA subset (same model, same compute, only the knowledge files and consult-before-refuse rule added) is the controlled ablation reported in the main text.